kieranknowles1/nixcfg/readme.md

 This repository contains the NixOS configuration for my desktop computer.

+## Usage

+To rebuild the system, run `./rebuild.sh <commit message>`.
+This will update and switch to the current changes, then commit them if it was successful.

+To update packages, run `nix flake update`.
+Most packages use the stable channel, but there is a per-package override for some packages to use master instead.

 ## Repository Structure

 - [hosts](hosts/) contains the configuration for each host.